hasadna/monorepo/CONTRIBUTING.md

 ![Screenshot 1](https://i.imgur.com/ChTkwOt.png)

 Now you can write a nice title, ask someone to review, and add some description.
 Make sure your PR title and description match what you actually did.
-If it is related to a specific project, mark it as such.
+If it is related to a specific project, mark the title as such.
 For example:

 `Noloan: Adding a new button to the PrettyButtonsActivity`